 Free resource - available to everyone on the Internet

-Please Note: SciFinder is now available only on the web; the downloaded software on your computer will no longer work.
-Use SciFinder User Registration to register (using your UK email address only) for direct access; you must be on campus to register.
-Once you are registered, you can access SciFinder using the following link:
+Please Note: SciFinder is available only on the web.
+Use SciFinder User Registration to register (using your UK email address only) for access; you must be on campus to register.
+Once you are registered, you can access SciFinder anywhere (off-campus you will need to sign in with your linkblue ID first then sign in to Scifinder) using the following link:

 Chemical Abstracts (CA) includes extensive coverage of general chemistry and chemistry-related disciplines such as biochemistry, materials science, physical chemistry, pharmacy and chemical engineering.
 It indexes over 8,000 journals, patents worldwide, technical reports, conference proceedings, books, and dissertations, and contains over 16 million abstracts.
 In addition, it provides compound identification.
 The registry file contains more than 22 million substance records, including more than 16 million organic compounds and 3 million biosequences.
 In an average working day, CAS adds approximately 2,500 document records and 11,000 substance registrations.